-Options granted to employees under the Equity Plan may be either incentive stock options, as defined under Section 422 of the Code, or non-qualified stock options (which are not meant to be tax qualified for purposes of Section 422).
+Options granted to employees under the Equity Plan may be either incentive stock options, as defined under Section 422 of the Internal Revenue Code of 1986, as amended (the Code), or non-qualified stock options (which are not meant to be tax qualified for purposes of Section 422).
 Under the Equity Plan, non-employee directors may be granted non-qualified stock options, but not incentive stock options.
 For further information about grants to directors under the Equity Plan, see "Director Compensation."

 An incentive stock option may not have an exercise price less than the fair market value of the underlying common stock on the date of grant, may not be exercised more than 10 years from the date of grant, and is subject to other limitations which, when abided by, allow the option holder to qualify for special tax treatment.
 Non-qualified stock options may have an exercise price of less than (solely in the case of substitute options), equal to, or greater than the fair market value of the underlying common stock on the date of grant but, like incentive stock options, are limited to an exercise period of no longer than 10 years.
 Upon the exercise of an option, the management compensation committee may provide for the grant of a replacement option at the fair market value of such replacement option on the date it is granted.
-In 2001, non-qualified stock options contained the replacement option feature; subsequent option awards have not included this feature.
+In 2001, non-qualified stock options contained the replacement option feature; subsequent option awards have not included this feature

 The management compensation committee determines and designates those persons to whom awards are granted and also determines: the award period; the vesting period; and other terms, provisions, limitations and performance requirements, provided they are not inconsistent with the Equity Plan.
-To date, either restricted stock and/or stock options have been granted to all of the company's employees.